Let It Break: Singles

-The first single "Shock To My System" was released in early May 2011 in Ireland.
+The first single "Shock to My System" was released in early May 2011 in Ireland.
 The song was added to radio playlists in Ireland on the week beginning 25 April 2011.
 Initially, "Keep Running" (previously titled 'Tokyo') was scheduled to be the first single, though this was later released on 26 August 2011.
-Keep Running was used throughout her tour in 2010 and 2011 as a promo for the album's release cultural show Imeall on 21 April 2010.
+"Keep Running" was used throughout her tour in 2010 and 2011 as a promo for the album's release cultural show Imeall on 21 April 2010.
 She regularly appeared on Irish television and radio performing both "Shock To My System" and "Keep Running".
-Hayes later confirmed that the track 'Tokyo' was changed to "Keep Running" on the album, as the song began to change direction during its production and some of the lyrics may be interpreted as referencing the 2011 earthquake in Japan, though this was not the case.
+Hayes later confirmed that the track "Tokyo" was changed to "Keep Running" on the album, as the song began to change direction during its production and some of the lyrics may be interpreted as referencing the 2011 earthquake in Japan, though this was not the case.

-The second single "Keep Running" was released on Friday, 26 August 2011 in Ireland.
-The single is complemented by a music video which was shot on location in Los Angeles in July 2011.
+The second single "Keep Running" was released on 26 August 2011 in Ireland.
+The single is complemented by a music video that was shot on location in Los Angeles in July 2011.
 The videos theme is based around homelessness, where Gemma Hayes appears as herself alongside US actor Jason Ritter.

 Outside Ireland, both "Keep Running" and "Shock To My System" were released as promo singles across Europe in March 2012.

-Singles charts

-"Keep Running" peaked at #24 in the Irish iTunes singles chart and #29 in the Japanese iTunes singles chart.
-"Shock To My System" peaked at #31 Irish iTunes singles chart and #78 in the Danish iTunes chart.
-As a side project to the LP 'Let It Break'.
-In January 2012, Hayes was asked to record a cover version of Chris Isaak' "Wicked Game" for US Teen drama, Pretty Little Liars.
-The track appeared on US TV in March 2012.
-The track was released on iTunes on 12 March 2012.
-The song performed well in the charts peaking at #5 in Canada, #4 in Ireland, #3 in France and #1 in Sweden.